odys-z/antson/README.md

 data objects like normal structured objects, and only take care of it's business processing.

-# Why no stream mode?
+# Why no input stream mode?

 Antson provid only output stream writing API, for serializing into json string.
 No input stream mode is supported.

-The reason behind this is that Antson is based on Antlr, which is an LL(\*) parsing tool that can not work in stream mode.
+The reason behind this is that Antson is based on [Antlr4](https://github.com/antlr/antlr4), which is an LL(\*) parsing tool that can not work in stream mode.

 If your json data is large, try breack it into small chunks, or may be let Anston working as a [Karfka](https://kafka.apache.org/intro) message consummer - might